matteovidali/Obsidian-Work-Sync/DPA/Kocher-1998.md

 ## SPA

+### Summary:
+Simple power analysis is a method of recording the power consumption of a device, and through clever observation of the trace, deduce when a 1 or a 0 is being used in a simplistic XOR or RSA cipher.

+### More Detail:
 [[SPA]] or [[DPA/SPA|Simple Power Analysis]] refers to the idea that you can interpret the power consumption measurements collected during the cryptographic operation.

 When doing this on a standard gate array processor, the trace shows hints at the cryptographic algorithm the chip is utilizing.